-F. R. KLENNER, M.D., Reidsville, North Carolina
+F. R. Klenner, M.D., Reidsville, North Carolina Journal of Southern Medicine and Surgery, April 1951, Vol. 113, No. 4, pp. 101-107

-T has been reported that one of the mold-derived drugs, in addition to being a good antibiotic, is a super-vitamin Conversely, we argue that vitamin C, besides being an essential vitamin, is a superantibiotic.
+I thas been reported that one of the mold-derived drugs, in addition to being a good antibiotic, is a super-vitamin.
+Conversely, we argue that vitamin C, besides being an essential vitamin, is a superantibiotic.
 Vitamin C in vitro, if maintained at body temperature, inactivates certain toxins at an unbelievable rate.
-Five parts per thousand of vitamin C with toxins and appropriate controls, incubated at 37° C. for 48 hours showed when tested on mice the minimal lethal dose for the control tubes to be 1 16,000 c.c., while that from the mixture of vitamin C and toxin was only 1/1,000 of a c.c.
+Five parts per thousand of vitamin C with toxins and appropriate controls, incubated at 37° C. for 48 hours showed when tested on mice the minimal lethal dose for the control tubes to be 1/16,000 c.c. while that from the mixture of vitamin C and toxin was only 1/1,000 of a c.c.
 (Klegler, Guggenheim, Warburg, 1938).
-In this study the loss of vitamin C in toxin broth and ordinary broth controls followed a constant pattern: the loss, however, was always greater in the toxin broth tube.
-The difference between the rate of disappearance of vitamin C in toxin and ordinary broth was more striking the greater the concentration of vitamin C. It is. therefore, reasonable to conclude that the degree of neutralization in a virus infection will be in proportion to the concentration of the vitamin and the length of time in which it is employed.
+In this study the loss of vitamin C in toxin broth and ordinary broth controls followed a constant pattern; the loss, however, was always greater in the toxin broth tube.
+The difference between the rate of disappearance of vitamin C. It is, therefore, reasonable to conclude that the degree of neutralization in a virus infection will be in proportion to the concentration of the vitamin and the length of time in which it is employed.

-Since it has long been known that the virus organism resembles more the toxins and ferments than the common animate causes of disease, it would seem plausible that the detoxication effected by vitamin C is produced by a direct combination of the vitamin with the toxin and/or virus, this followed by the oxidation of the new compound which destroys both the virus and/or toxin and the vitamin.
+Since it has long been known that the virus organism resembles more than toxins and ferments than the common animate causes of disease, it would seem plausible that the detoxication effected by vitamin C is produced by a direct combination of the vitamin with the toxin and/or virus, this followed by the oxidation of the new compound which destroys both the virus and/or toxin and the vitamin.
 This destruction of the virus by oxidation has been concurred in by many investigators.
-Since vitamin C is an integral part of the oxidationreduction system of the body, its function in the role of an antibiotic becomes intelligible.
-To appreciate the antagonistic properties of vitamin C against the virus organism and the chemical ferments of exotoxin-producing microorganisms, one must forget its present academic status as a factor essential for life.
+Since vitamin C is an integral part of the oxidation-reduction system of the body, its function in the role of an antibiotic becomes intelligible.
+To appreciate the antagonistic properties of vitamin C against the virus organism and the chemical ferments of exotoxin-producing microörganisms, one must forget its present academic status as a factor essential for life.
 A cow is valuable to the farmer not only for her ability to produce milk, but also as a source of organic fertilizer.
 Vitamin C, likewise, is important, not only as a detoxifying agent, as a catalyst aiding cellular respiration by acting as a hydrogen transport, as a catalyst in the assimilation of iron, and as a conservator of collagen fibers and bundles in tissues of mesenchymal origin; but, also, because of its function as a reducing agent or the precursor of such a substance.
 In this latter capacity it fulfills the requirements of an antibiotic.
-A striking phenomenon of vitamin C is the similarity of response, whether to correct pathologic processes due to a deficiency of this compound, acting as a vitamin; or to destroy the ferments of microorganisms, acting as an antibiotic.
-Within a few hours after institution of adequate vitamin C therapy to correct an avitaminosis, histological evidence of bone improvement is obtainable Fibroblasts begin to form normal connective tissue and capillary buds are invading hemorrhagic areas (Youmans, 1941).
-Similar is its dramatic antibiotic action, the rule being clear evidence of clinical response within a few hours.
+A striking phenomenon of vitamin C is the similarity of response, whether to correct pathologic processes due to a deficiency of this compound, acting as a vitamin; or to destroy the ferments of microörganisms, acting as an antibiotic.

-Presented in the Fifty-second Annual Meeting of the Tri-State Medical Association of the Carolinas and Vircinia. held at Columbia, February 19th and 20th, 1951.
+Presented at the Fifty-second Annual Meeting of the Tri-State Medical Association of the Carolinas and Virginia, held at Columbia, February 19th and 20th, 1951.